-A = Appreciate the performers by clapping at the right time.
+is to APPRECIATE the performers by clapping at the right time.
 For example, when a scene or dance ends, or when the stage lights fade to dark.

-R = Respect the performers and other audience members.
-At a performance, you, the others in the audience and the artists are sharing this experience together and are part of a performance community.
+is to RESPECT the performers and other audience members.
+At a performance, you, the others in the audience, and the artists are sharing this experience together and are part of a performance community.
 Think about ways you can best support the community's performance experience.

-We know you will be a STAR today and will help your classmates shine too!
+We know you will be a star today and will help your class mates shine too!

-Alvin Ailey and the Alvin Ailey American Dance Theater
+Alvin Ailey American Dance Theater